Here are the top 6 water filters with the highest chloramine removal capability for different applications.

 Read the Full Review: Epic Water Filters Smart Shield Under Sink Filtration System Review

-- Removes more than 99.99% of chloramine – According to lab results shared online, the Big Berkey can essentially eliminate chloramine from water, leaving just 0.001% behind.
+- Removes more than 99.99% of chloramine – According to lab results shared online, the ProOne Big+ Gravity Water Filter can essentially eliminate chloramine from water, leaving just 0.001% behind.

-- Removes over 200 additional contaminants – Alongside chlorine and chloramine, the Big Berkey also reduces or removes contaminants including chromium, lead, mercury, cadmium, sediment, and more.
-You can buy additional PF-2 filters for the system to remove fluoride and arsenic.
+- Removes over 200 additional contaminants – Alongside chlorine and chloramine, this ProOne unit also reduces or removes contaminants including chromium, lead, mercury, cadmium, sediment, bacteria, and fluoride (no need to use a separate fluoride filter).

 Families who are looking for a larger-capacity chloramine removal alternative to water pitcher filters, with the convenience of portability and a no-install design.

-- The Big Berkey is one of the most convenient countertop water filters we’ve used to remove chloramine.
-It’s large, so you don’t have to fill it very often, and the flow of water is fairly fast.
+- The ProOne Big+ Gravity Water Filter is one of the most convenient countertop water filters we’ve used to remove chloramine.
+It’s large, so you don’t have to fill it very often, and you can access filtered water via the stainless steel spigot at any point.

-- This Berkey model is also the best we’ve used for eliminating fluoride.
-You won’t find any other countertop gravity filter that can remove as much chloramine as the Big Berkey.
+- This ProOne model is also the best of its kind that we’ve used for eliminating fluoride.
+You won’t find any other countertop gravity filter that can remove as much chloramine as the Big+, as well as removing the likes of fluoride and arsenic (most stainless steel countertop filters require a separate fluoride filter for this).

-- It’s easy to assemble and use the Big Berkey.
-Our filtered water tasted great, and it’s reassuring to know that the unit is made from food-grade stainless steel, so it won’t leach anything into your water.
+- It’s easy to assemble and use the ProOne Big+.
+Our filtered water tasted great, and it’s reassuring to know that the unit is made from BPA-free food-grade stainless steel, so it won’t leach anything into your water.

-Read the Full Review: Berkey Water Filter Review (Updated for 2023)
+Read the Full Review: ProOne Big Plus Review (Updated for 2023)

 Pentair Premium Shower Filter